Current Research Interests

 Click here to see a map of the study area

 Disappearance of National Socialist (Nazi) and Cold War landscapes in Central Europe - ongoing study of the attitude toward artifacts of the National Socialist Era and Cold War in Germany, the Czech Republic, and Hungary.
 Of particular interest: the obliteration of Hitler's bunker in Berlin and his home and associated complex on the Obersalzberg (near Berchtesgaden in Bavaria); the dismantling of the Berlin Wall and Iron Curtain in Germany; and the present lack of commemoration of the Prague Spring uprising and the Velvet Revolution (most notably a search for the "pink tank") in Prague and the 1956 Hungarian uprising in Budapest.
 As a result of field work in 2002 and 2003, I have added sites associated with Hitler's boyhood in Austria and sites from the 1989 revolution in Timisoara, Romania to my list.
+Return visits to significant sites in Germany and Austria now has expanded the treatment of sites associated with Adolph Hitler's pre-World War I years.
 The central question: what do you do with histories that you'd rather forget and how do you commemorate "victories" over a system that the vast majority of the populace either enthusiastically or at least tacitly supported?
+This past summer I spent several days along the Westwall (Siegfried Line) on the western German frontier on a pilot project to test the efficacy of using Google Earth to identify surviving Westwall fortifications via satellite imagery (it turns out it can do a pretty good job out in the open).

 Dr. Hardin at the Iron Curtain, 1998 (l) and David Cerny's "Pink Tank", 1991 (r)